fastai/fastpages/_posts/2020-11-02-codespaces.md

 </video>

-## DRAFT:  This Blog Post Is A Draft.
-Please Do Not Publicize
+## WARNING:  This Blog Post Is A Draft.
+Please Do Not Publicize!

 ## Introduction